mgold/Elm-Robotics/README.md

 node server.js
 ````

-Enable the robot using the space bar.
-I haven't been able to brake the robot when the server quits so disable it before doing so.

 This code is meant to be extremely hackable, and not a monolithic framework.
 There are many layers but none of them are difficult.
+With that said, the example code targets a robot with two drive motors and a proximity sensor.
+Control the robot with the arrow keys.
+Whenever there is not exactly one arrow key down, the robot is disabled, and the motors braked.

 The robot must be tethered to the computer running Node.
 I have not investigated using Bluetooth, but you are welcome to try.